naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Resource Policy | Static | Dictates when the resources are loaded and unloaded during script execution:<br> • Static — All the resources required for the script execution are pre-loaded when starting the playback (masked with a loading screen) and unloaded only when the script has finished playing.
 This policy is default and recommended for most cases.<br> • Dynamic — Only the resources required for the next `Dynamic Policy Steps` commands are pre-loaded during the script execution and all the unused resources are unloaded immediately.
-Use this mode when targetting platforms with strict memory limitations and it's impossible to properly organize naninovel scripts.
+Use this mode when targeting platforms with strict memory limitations and it's impossible to properly organize naninovel scripts.
 Expect hiccups when the resources are loaded in background while the game is progressing.
 Dynamic Policy Steps | 25 | When dynamic resource policy is enabled, defines the number of script commands to pre-load.
 Optimize Loading Priority | True | When dynamic resource policy is enabled, this will set Unity's background loading thread priority to low to prevent hiccups when loading resources during script playback.
 Log Resource Loading | False | Whether to log resource loading operations on the loading screen.
 Enable Build Processing | True | Whether to register a custom build player handle to process the assets assigned as Naninovel resources.<br><br>Warning: In order for this setting to take effect, it's required to restart the Unity editor.
 Use Addressables | True | When the Addressable Asset System is installed, enabling this property will optimize asset processing step improving the build time.
 Auto Build Bundles | True | Whether to automatically build the addressable asset bundles when building the player.
 Has no effect when `Use Addressables` is disabled.
 Allow Addressable In Editor | False | Whether to use addressable provider in editor.
 Enable if you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers.
-Be aware, that enabling this could cuase issues when resources are assigned both in resources manager and registered with an addressable address and then renamed or dublicated.
+Be aware, that enabling this could cause issues when resources are assigned both in resources manager and registered with an addressable address and then renamed or duplicated.
 Extra Labels | Null | Addressable provider will only work with assets, that have the assigned labels in addition to `Naninovel` label.
-Can be used to filter assets used by the engine based on custom criterias (eg, HD vs SD textures).
+Can be used to filter assets used by the engine based on custom criteria (eg, HD vs SD textures).
 Local Root Path | %DATA%/Resources | Path root to use for the local resource provider.
 Can be an absolute path to the folder where the resources are located, or a relative path with one of the available origins:<br> • %DATA% — Game data folder on the target device (UnityEngine.Application.dataPath).<br> • %PDATA% — Persistent data directory on the target device (UnityEngine.Application.persistentDataPath).<br> • %STREAM% — `StreamingAssets` folder (UnityEngine.Application.streamingAssetsPath).<br> • %SPECIAL{F}% — An OS special folder (where F is value from System.Environment.SpecialFolder).
 Video Stream Extension | .mp 4 | When streaming videos under WebGL (movies, video backgrounds), specify the extension of the video files.
 Project Root Path | Naninovel | Path relative to `Resources` folders, under which the naninovel-specific assets are located.